 Focus on meeting food-group needs with nutrient-dense foods and beverages, and stay within calorie limits

 Limit foods and beverages higher in added sugars, saturated fat, and sodium, and limit alcoholic beverages

 Adequate fluid intake is also important.

-Fats should constitute ≤ 28% of total calories, and saturated and trans fatty acids should constitute < 8%.
+The acceptable macronutrient distribution range for fat is 20 to 35% of total caloric intake, and saturated fatty acids should constitute < 7%.
 Excess intake of saturated fats contributes to atherosclerosis.
 Substituting polyunsaturated fatty acids for saturated fats can decrease the risk of atherosclerosis.

 Routine use of nutritional supplements is not necessary or beneficial; some supplements can be harmful.
-For example, excess vitamin A can lead to hypervitaminosis A, with headaches, osteoporosis, and rash.
+For example, excess vitamin A Vitamin A Toxicity Vitamin A toxicity can be acute (usually due to accidental ingestion by children) or chronic.
+Both types usually cause headache and increased intracranial pressure.
+Acute toxicity causes nausea... read more can lead to hypervitaminosis A, with headaches, osteoporosis, and rash.

 Drugs Mentioned In This Article